Extracting parity-violating gravitational waves from projected tidal force tensor in three dimensions: Projected tidal force field in three dimensions

 Now we consider the possibility to detect a signal of parity violation from the projected two-dimensional field of GWs, similar to the three-dimensional case given by Eq.~(\ref{eq:tijatij}).
 Our basic assumption is that we can only measure the projected tidal field, but in three dimensions.
 In section \ref{sec:power} we have seen that the parity violation appears in the cross correlation of $h_{ij}$ and $\ah_{ij}$.
 Our goal here is to derive a similar equation in terms of the projected field.
 A straightforward choice for this purpose is to consider the cross-correlation of $\hh^T_{A}$ and $\ah^T_{A}$.
 We obtain

 This is one of the main results of this paper.
 This power spectrum becomes nonzero if and only if parity is violated and the effect appears in the odd multipole moments.
 This cross power corresponds to the cross power spectrum of the $E$- and $B$-modes.
 The relation to the $E/B$ decomposition is discussed in Appendix \ref{sec:EB}.
+The derivations of the expressions for all the power spectra for the scalar and tensor tidal fields in this subsection are provided in Appendices \ref{sec:derivation_scalar} and \ref{sec:derivation_tensor}, respectively.